BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 ## Monitor, Measure, Alert

-To maintain a project as long as bedrock's web application, testing, documentation and rigor are not enough.
+To maintain a project as long as Bedrock's web application, testing, documentation and rigor are not enough.
 You also need visibility on what works in production.

 > "How do you know that the application you have in production right now is working as expected?"

 We assume that no functionality works until it is monitored.
 Today, monitoring in Bedrock on the frontend side takes the form of different tools and different stacks.
-I could quote [NewRelic](https://newrelic.com/), a [Statsd](https://github.com/statsd/statsd), a [ELK](https://www.elastic.co/fr/what-is/elk-stack) stack or even [Youbora](https://youbora.nicepeopleatwork.com/) for the video.
+We rely on [NewRelic](https://newrelic.com), [Statsd](https://github.com/statsd/statsd), a [ELK](https://www.elastic.co/fr/what-is/elk-stack) stack and even [Youbora](https://youbora.nicepeopleatwork.com) for the video streaming part.

 To give you an example, each time a user starts a browsing session we send an anonymous monitoring _Hit_ to increment a counter in Statsd.
 We then have to define a dashboard that displays the evolution of this number in a graph.